 Previous studies using regional data from the northeastern and midwestern United States (US) have investigated spatial and temporal water quality trends and have shown differences based on scale.
 Macro-scale (i.e., subcontinental) drivers of water quality trends are complex and may vary temporally (Lottig et al. 2017).
 This complexity can cause nutrient (N and P) trends to have different drivers than ratios of the nutrients (Collins et al. 2017).
 On a regional scale, trends of N, P, and chlorophyll a differ as factors such as land use and climate vary between regions, particularly when comparing the northeastern and midwestern US (Filstrup et al. 2014, 2018).
 Thus, it was surprising when little change in nutrients and chlorophyll a was reported over a 25 year period for these regions (Oliver et al. 2017).
 Given what is known about long-term trends in water quality within the broader region of the northeastern United States (US), we were curious if the lack of trends was also present in water quality at a sub-regional scale, using data on the 3,000 km2 area that encompasses a number of Rhode Island lakes and reservoirs.

 Examining long-term trends in Rhode Island lakes is possible because of the data gathered by University of Rhode Island’s Watershed Watch (URIWW).
 URIWW is a scientist-led citizen science program founded in the late 1980s that has built a robust collaboration between URI scientists and a vast network of volunteer monitors.
 Volunteer monitors are trained and then collect in situ data as well as whole water samples during the growing season (e.g., May through October).
-The entire effort follow rigorous quality control/quality assurance protocols.
+The entire effort follows rigorous quality control/quality assurance protocols.
 These types of citizen science efforts allow for the collection of reliable data that in turn lead to crucial and frequently unexpected insights (Dickinson et al. 2012, Kosmala et al. 2016, Oliver et al. 2017).
 URIWW data contributed to the larger regional study by Oliver et al. (2017), and, also allowed us to examine the long-term trends specifically in Rhode Island.

 The goals of this study were to examine ~25 years of lake and reservoir data in Rhode Island and answer two questions.
 First, are there state-wide trends in total nitrogen (TN), total phosphorus (TP), total nitrogen to total phosphorus ratio (TN:TP), chlorophyll a, and lake temperature?
 Second, are water quality trends in Rhode Island similar to regional trends in the northeastern United states?
 Another objective of this paper was to apply existing methods for examining long-term climate records (e.g., Jones and Hulme 1996) to water quality data in order to examine long-term trends.
 We conducted this analysis using open data from the URI Watershed Watch program and the LAke multi-scaled GeOSpatial and temporal database for the Northeast (LAGOSNE) project and the analysis in its entirety is available for independent reproduction at https://github.com/usepa/ri_wq_trends (Soranno et al. 2017, Stachelek and Oliver 2017, Hollister et al. 2019).